What is Alopecia Areata?

 There is no sure way to prevent alopecia areata from spreading.
 However, there are treatments that can help stop the progression of hair loss and even regrow hair.

 Topical corticosteroids.
 These are drugs that reduce inflammation.
 They are usually the first line of treatment for alopecia areata.
 Corticosteroids can be applied to the skin as a cream, lotion, foam, or ointment.
 They can also be injected into the affected areas of the scalp.
-Most people with alopecia areata will see new hair growth within six to eight weeks after starting treatment with a topical corticosteroid.
+Most people with alopecia areata will see new hair growth within six to eight weeks after starting treatment with a topical topical corticosteroid.

 Oral corticosteroids.
 These are drugs that reduce inflammation throughout the body.
 They are typically used only for a short period of time because they can have serious side effects, such as high blood pressure, bone loss, and an increased risk of infection.